 In short, with our oldest daughter turning 17 this year, we’re continuing to put as much focus as we can on making these last years at home with them count.
 After eleven years of semi-nomadic travel, and our youngest daughter born on the road, we’ve chosen a new adventure for this next phase that our kids have especially been wanting to experience – a settled lifestyle in the USA.. :)

 Of course, intentional travel will continue to be a part of our lives.
 But we are very much enjoying a more inward, rather than outward focus, for the time being.
 With the onset of COVID-19, this decision has felt natural and well-timed for our family.

 In addition, we’ve decided to end Family Adventure Summit moving forward, as well as the other events, projects, and courses we have been involved in.
 While there is some sadness in this, overall, these events have left sweet us memories and dear friendships, and we’re grateful for the opportunity we’ve had to learn, grow, and serve in this way.

 What Are We Up To Now?

 With the costs of living in the U.S. much higher than other places we’ve lived (mostly due to the higher taxes and insurance), I’ve been learning more about investing, cleaning up and consolidating our finances, and have also purchased another online SaaS business that I’m enjoying growing.

-We’ve purchased a house next to a beautiful forest in Greenville, South Carolina and are currently in the process of furnishing it.
+We’ve moved into a house next to a beautiful forest in the southeast, U.S. and are currently in the process of furnishing it.
 We’re enjoying learning about design and practicing creating functional and beautiful spaces for our family to enjoy together.